 Due to limb changes throughout the course of the day, amputees face painful slippage that can lead to skin and tissue breakdown and other issues because prosthetic devices are static.
 To solve this problem, Ras Labs is developing prosthetic pads to be incorporated into prosthetic liners or sockets to maintain fit so amputees can go about their day.

 Our electroactive polymers convert energy directly into motion without the need for belts, pulleys, gears or motors.
 As a result, our materials will simplify product design and increase reliability by minimizing the number of parts that can break down in a device.
 Ras Labs' material can also sense pressure, and we are developing sensor systems using our polymers.
-Our long-term vision in robotics is to mimic hand-like grasp.
+Our long-term vision in robotics is to mimic hand-like grasp with fingertip-like tactile sensing.

 Ras Labs can adjust our formulations to meet the desired requirements for our customers.
 We can design a more flexible and soft material, that provides for greater degrees of motion, or we can generate less flexible, harder materials that allow for more strength and durability.